 2. Monitoring the Item Worth Sold

 Once you have the number of tables covered by the restaurant staff, you can calculate the bills generated at those tables.
-This will help you to understand the totals sales generated by each restaurant staff.
-At the end of the day, you must realize that you are running a business and the generation of the ROI is all that you must look into.
-Hence, if you see that an employee is not bringing in that much of a sale that is expected of him, try and train them on how they can accelerate the process.
+This will help you to understand the totals sales made by each restaurant staff.
+Hence, if you see that an employee is not bringing in that much of business, try and train them on how they can accelerate the process.
 However, if you see that he is consistently not living up to your expectations, then you must reconsider having him on board.

 3. Tracking the Discounts Offered